Code42 Incydr brings together three dimensions to quickly and accurately detect and help you respond to insider risks and potential threats:

 - File details: Includes the filename, path, owner, and other details such as the MD5 and SHA265 hashes.

 - Device details: Includes information about where the event happened, including things like the hostname and IP address.

 - Cloud service details: If a file on your corporate drive in a cloud service is shared, the unique directory ID, the actor, the sharing permissions, and the users who have access are listed.

 Each event may have different metadata depending on the data available and the type of exposure it presents.
 For example, an exposure event involving removable media has different details than an event involving an email attachment.

 For full details, see the Forensic Search reference guide.

 Traditional data-loss prevention (DLP) attempts to obstruct data movement in real time, but the system is only as good as your rules.
 Make rules too sensitive and you block legitimate work.
 Make rules too specific and high-value data slips past your defenses.
 DLP can only see what it's looking for and that can leave blind spots in your security stack.

 We believe that the new path to data loss prevention and security compliance starts with one core principle: monitor everything, regardless of its sensitivity or perceived value.

 Incydr leverages broad and deep visibility into ALL data activity and user behavior to better understand true risk.
 Incydr does not rely on classification of data to identify exfiltration events, but instead correlates data, vector, and user information to improve signal.

-For the times you feel compelled to block, we recommend you take action on the user, not the data.
+For the times you feel compelled to block, take action on the user, not the data.
 For example, you can use identity and access management to put users in groups to restrict access based on the alerts and information Incydr provides.